 Green Teams are student-run groups interested in learning more about environmental sustainability & hosting programs to promote environmentally sustainable actions in residence halls.

 Initiatives for Rodney's Green Team this year have ranged from single stream recycling promotion to encouraging fellow residents to participate in the larger “Green Room Challenge."

 Learn more about Rodney's Green Team

-Service Teams assist with their areas Weekly Service Initiative as well as partner with University entities or other local agencies to create additional service opportunities in their area.
-Each area on campus has a service organization.
+Service Team members assist with their area's Weekly Service Initiative as well as partner with University entities or other local agencies to create additional service opportunities in their area.
+Each area on campus has a partner service organization.
 Rodney's service agency is Kay’s Kamp, which is a camp for children diagnosed with or in remission from cancer.
 The organization provides a camp for these children during the month of June so they can experience normalcy and interaction with their peers.